 Ghana only monitors particulate matter - no carbon monoxide, nitrogen dioxide, sulfur dioxide or any gaseous pollutant.

-To make it worse, Ghana's Environmental Protection Agency (EPA) does not warn the public at all about poor air quality.
+To make it worse, Ghana's Environmental Protection Agency (EPA) does not issue air quality alerts for Ghana residents.

 Publicly available air quality data and air pollution exposure information on Ghana usually comes from international organizations such as the World Health Organization, Health Effects Institute (HEI) and the Institute for Health Metrics and Evaluations (IHME).